 The programme trains professional actors and performers who can work in a range of contemporary theatre genres and forms (see our Alumni achievements).

 On completion of the professional diploma programme, the ITI actor is expected to be skilled in stagecraft and adept at the techniques of theatre, s/he is knowledgeable about theatre, is able to maintain a personal practice, is critically aware and socially engaged, and is capable of working autonomously as a creative person or artist.

 The academic year begins in January and ends in December.
 It is divided into two semesters, with a vacation break in June and December and a one-week recess between the two terms in each semester.

 The three-year, full-time Acting Programme commences on the first working day of each calendar year.

 In Years 1 and 2, the terms consist of 9 – 10 Training and Teaching Weeks and one Presentation and Evaluation & Assessment Week.
 Immersions in Theatre Traditions are taught for one term per form.

 In Year 3, the cohort works as a theatre company, and training or studies undertaken will be subject to rehearsal and performance requisites of the selected productions.
 Students are required to create, rehearse, develop, devise, workshop or train with a view to presenting the production to a paying, public audience in Singapore.
-Each cohort will present at least three public productions.
+Each cohort will present at least two public productions.